 About the wine:

-Aromas of dark blueberries and powerfully rich tannins create a dense, concentrated wine—perhaps the most concentrated ever.
+Aromas of dark blueberries and powerfully rich tannins result in a dense, concentrated wine—perhaps the most concentrated ever.
 This wine’s impressive structure will allow it to age for many years.
 Best enjoyed starting in 2028. — Roger Voss

 Jeb Dunnuck